 Ricky Romain, artist.
-Next major exhibition 'Marking Injustice': A Painter's Way of Coping is at Bridport Arts Centre, April 18 – May 30.
+New major exhibition 'Marking Injustice': A Painter's Way of Coping is at Bridport Arts Centre now, until May 30.

 THE WORLD IS ENTERING A STATE OF CHANGE

 Photograph by Robert Golden. www.robertgoldenpictures.com

 There are so many humanitarian challenges that impact on this particular time in history that I feel I can no longer work in isolation from them.